VictorHerrer0/WebscrapingFlixable/README.md

 In this case I used Beautifulsoup, a library built for webscraping, to extract data from a website called "Flixable".

 ## Process
 I wanted to extract a dataset containing the best rated Netflix-movies on Flixable.
 The idea is to automate this script so that every month I get a list of the best rated movies from the last two rolling-years.
+I wanted to automate the script using either task scheduler or the macOS calendar + automator.
 The first thing on the list was to extract the data and get comfortable using Beatifulsoup.
 The data cleaning process was rather simple.

 ## Code